sondreb/Kontrol/README.md

 App that helps you organize your media files.

+Learn more about the app on the official web page: [https://sondreb.github.io/Kontrol/](https://sondreb.github.io/Kontrol/)

-Currently the app does only support renaming of .mp4 files, there are no support for renaming images yet.
+Currently the app does only support renaming of .mp4 and .mov files, there are no support for renaming images yet.
 Until image rename support is added, please refer to [Namexif](http://www.digicamsoft.com/softnamexif.html).

 Kontrol process for finding video creation date: